 So then, how about "leak"?
 "Slide"?
 "Putrefy"?
 All those present the same problem, though the gradualism inherent in any of them represents a significant step toward accuracy in reflecting the slow disintegration inherent in Rome's "fall," the far-from-instantaneous process of wasting away that characterizes the end of classical antiquity.
 Still, The Decline and Rot of Rome?
 It's hard to see that on anyone's best-seller list.

 True, the Roman state did something monumentally unpleasant in the 400's CE, especially for those citizens of Rome acclimated to the benefits of life in the Empire.
 That's why many Romans in the day left the city for the countryside or monasteries or God's merciful embrace.
 But that change did not happen overnight, or even over a decade.
-The historical data do not support any firm break between late Rome and the early Middle Ages, certainly nothing like the social upheaval that followed in the wake of the Black Death as it surged across Europe.
+The historical data do not support any firm break between late antiquity and the early Middle Ages, certainly nothing like the social upheaval that followed in the wake of the Black Death as it surged across Europe.
 There, the impact of an explosive catastrophe can be seen in every corner of the European landscape.
-But 476 is not 1347.
+But 476 doeis not equal 1347.

 The historical truth, if any exists, is that Rome did not fall; rather, it evolved.
 Roman coloni (farmers tied to the land) gradually became Medieval serfs.
 The patron-and-client relationship, so central in Roman society, slowly assumed the name and nature of the lord-and-vassal bond, the social order underlying much of European society in the Middle Ages.
 So, if Rome fell, it was only in slow motion, very slow motion.

-But change did come to Rome in the fifth century—as it has in every century of human history—and a particularly drastic change it was.
+But change did come to Rome in the fifth century—as it has to every society in every century of human history—and a particularly drastic change it was.
 Many of the conventions which had once ruled the ancient Romans' lives evaporated, never to re-emerge.
 Primarily, citizenship in Rome offered little or no protection to its denizens, like membership in a club that was now defunct.
 That, in turn, precipitated an even more serious casualty, the loss of pride in being Roman, and of all things that perhaps lies at the heart of the problem.
-When being Roman no longer mattered, then being Greek or Dacian or German didn't either, and if Romanness stopped giving people a sense of military or economic or racial superiority, what was the point of being Roman?
+When being Roman no longer mattered, then being Greek or Dacian or German didn't either, and if their Romanness stopped giving people a sense of military or economic or racial superiority, what was the point of being Roman?

 At the same time, however, the fallacy of choosing 476 as a crucial moment in history—there is no year better for dating the "fall"—points to something else very telling, that Rome for the most part survived the crisis of the fifth century and in many respects weathered the circumstances surrounding its purported "fall."
-For instance, Rome provided the essential groundwork for the later triumphs of its successor states and, in particular, the history of the Church argues very strongly for an unbroken line of development between late antiquity and the early Middle Ages, the gradual evolution of Roman into Medieval structures.
+For instance, Rome provided the essential groundwork for the later triumphs of its successor states and, in particular, the history of the Church argues strongly for an unbroken line of development between late antiquity and the early Middle Ages, the gradual evolution of Roman into Medieval structures.
 Indeed, many Roman institutions were preserved through the Church, not least of all its bureaucracy.

 This indeed goes some way toward explaining why in its later days the popes in Rome more than once stood up to defend the state, when Emperors did not, as Leo I did when he confronted and turned Attila from Italy.
 Churchmen like him were defending not only their homes but their home institution, both Mother Rome and Mother Church.
 Seen this way, Rome did not "fall" at all but passed its cultural legacy, the very heart of its civilization, to the burgeoning Christian world.